danielkbx/multi-storage/README.md

 Saving files is done by calling `post` or `postStream`, which both provide a list f URLs in their callbacks.
 These URLs are used to read the files later by calling `get` or `getStream`.

+ The options provided to the constructor can contain these fields:

+ - `providers`: An array of instances of providers used for storage.
+ - `log`: A function that is called when the instance wants to log something.
+If none is provided, log messages are written to the console.
+See the section about [Logging](#Logging).

  # Saving files

  Saving data or a string is done by calling `post` passing an optional options object and a callback: